kellyrmilligan/lavaca-books-example/README.md

 lavaca-books-example
 ====================

-sample lavaca app using google books api, inspired by backbone marionette books sample ap.
+sample lavaca app using google books api, inspired by backbone marionette books sample app.

+see https://github.com/kellyrmilligan/bbmarionette-books-tutorial for more information.